 Money, as they say, makes the world go around.
 That’s especially true in business.
 Rather than relying on external resources, though, what if you could raise the capital yourself?

 And before you start your business.
 Investing works both ways, don’t you know?

 If you have a little bit of money to spare, you could spend your formative years investing in assets that are going to guarantee rewards.
 Then, when the time comes to get your business off the ground, you already have your funding in place.

-Let’s take a look at some of the more popular areas to invest in, as speculated by while the price of gold falls.
+Let’s take a look at some of the more popular areas to invest in, as speculated by Elizabeth Goldman’s predictions for 2016.

 The automobile industry has always been an attractive avenue for investors.
 That’s because not only does it guarantee results more often than not, it also allows you to follow your heart.

 Collectible cars are often bought by avid auto enthusiasts for a variety of reasons.
 Whether they want to renovate an old car, or sell it for profit later on.

 The figures show that classic cars generally boast a 25% return within twelve months.
 That’s a huge number, and a quick way to raise money.